Giannis Konstantelias: PAOK

+Borussia Dortmund

+On 17 August 2026, Konstantelias signed a five-year contract with Bundesliga side Borussia Dortmund.
+Later that month, on 29 August in the Bundesliga season opener, Konstantelias was in the starting lineup and scored his first goal against Hamburger SV at the end of the first half.
+He was substituted off early in the second half due to a knee injury.
+Subsequent examinations revealed an ACL injury to his left knee, ruling him out for several months.

 International career

 On 24 March 2023, Konstantelias made his debut for the Greece senior team in a 3–0 UEFA Euro 2024 qualifying win over Gibraltar.

 On 17 November 2023, he made his first start for Greece and scored his senior international goal in a 2–0 friendly win over New Zealand.

-On 23 March 2025, Konstantelias contributed on every goal scored against Scotland in the match of the 2024-25 UEFA Nations League promotion play-offs taking place in Hampden Park, scoring one and assisting fellow Greek teammates Konstantinos Karetsas and Christos Tzolis.
+On 23 March 2025, Konstantelias contributed on every goal scored against Scotland in the match of the 2024–25 UEFA Nations League promotion play-offs taking place in Hampden Park, scoring one and assisting fellow Greek teammates Konstantinos Karetsas and Christos Tzolis.
 This performance even sparked the eye of the legendary Alex Ferguson, even comparing that watching him and Karetsas play, was like watching David Beckham and Paul Scholes, both of whom were managed by Alex Ferguson in Manchester United.